yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 ## Explorer

-If you also want to start the explorer for the devnet, to clearly visualize your submitted and verified batches, see how to run it using it's the following documentation:
+If you also want to start the explorer for the devnet, to clearly visualize your submitted and verified batches, see how to run it using the following documentation:

 ### Minimum Requirements